 On this page we’ll explore this therapy in more depth, look at what it can help with and discuss what you can expect within DIT sessions.

-What is dynamic interpersonal therapy?
+What is DIT?

 One of the key ideas behind psychodynamic therapy is that when we experience something painful in our lives we might try to ignore it.
 Often, we’ll know that this is the case, but sometimes we become so good at ignoring a problem that we’ll lose sight of it completely.
 When this happens, a past experience can continue to affect our behaviour and how we feel, years later.